namtazpro/ais-demos/readme.md

 - Go to Manage panel and connect the `adl_blobfilemanagement` Azure Data Lake Storage Gen2 to your instance.
 Use the `From Azure Subscription` option to select your blob storage account.
 Make sure to Test connection on the bottom right hand side
 - Do the same for the AzureSql_usecase3.
 Use the `From Azure Subscription` option to select your sql server and database.
 Enter the user name and password.
 Test the connection.
 The first time you will get an error with a provided ip address.
 Add the ip address to the sql server [firewall](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-create-server-level-portal-quickstart)
 - From the Author panel, select all Dataset and Test the connection.
+- From the Author panel, click `Publish` to take changes into account in your ADF instance.